 In order to qualify to be an official “antibacterial” formula, a product must contain a registered EPA pesticide (source), so technically, no, it’s not an antibacterial cleaner.
 The product works in same way hands washing works- by removing germs from surfaces without contributing to the growing issue of antibiotic resistance.
 I actually like this because I’m a little skeptical of using antibacterial everything and it’s overuse possibly contributing to superbugs.
 Just washing it away feels like the better choice to me.

 First let me say I haven’t used it on any terrible messes- I haven’t treated blood stains or mold or the stomach bug with it yet.
 The stomach bug is something that really unnerves me, so it’s hard for me to let go of the power of bleach on that one.

 However, I have used it for laundry (it got out berry stains!), cleaning counters in the kitchen and bathroom, wiping down windows and mirrors, and spot cleaning the floor.
 For those things, I have been very pleased.
 It cleans surfaces very well without leaving behind a residue.
 There is no scent (though you can add essential oils if you want one), and I appreciate that.
 Kind of like the overuse of hand sanitizer, I think sometimes we are led to believe that the more powerful and stringent option is always better, but for day to day life messes, I really like the more gentle, yet effective, products from Branch Basics.

 Branch Basics Discount Code

 I reached out to the company and said hey, I like your stuff and am going to write about it- can I get a discount code to pass along?
 They said yes!
-The only catch is that it’s only good through March 2020, so if you’re interested in making your spring cleaning a greener experience this year, CLICK HERE for my (affiliate) link and use the code “ahealthyslice” for 10% off all starter kits.
+If you’re interested in making your spring cleaning a greener experience this year, CLICK HERE for my (affiliate) link and use the code “ahealthyslice” for 10% off all starter kits.